dennisklappe/Rep5x/build-guide/assembly-guide.md

 # Rep5x - Assembly guide

-Complete build instructions for converting any compatible 3D printer to 5-axis capability using the Rep5x system.
+Complete build instructions for converting any compatible 3D printer to 5-axis capability.
 Based on proven build process from working prototypes.

 ## Before you start